brxndxnpx/VBA/VBXL/README.md

 ### [List](/VBXL/Classes/List/)

-A array based class that allows grouping data or objects into a single record in an array.
+A array based class that is intended to make managing arrays easier by resizing whenever an item is added or removed.

-Primarily used for creating complex nested arrays.
+Can be used for creating complex nested arrays.

 ### [OutlookApp](/VBXL/Classes/OutlookApp/)